 Under the management of the former Hotel Manager, Callie, Habbox was selected to be among the first ever group of Official Fansites – barely a year after opening its doors to the great Habbo public!
 With this new-found acclaim came great rewards for Habbox.
 In the Habbo Awards of 2004 (with an astonishing 60% of the vote), Habbox was voted ‘Best Fansite’, with HxHD manager DJ-3000 also being named ‘Most Helpful Male’, and the radio named as ‘Best Radio Station’ of the year.

-Just a short few months after receiving these three amazing awards, Habbox was stripped of its official status as a fansite due to an incident on HabboxForum involving several members and Callie.
+Just a short few months after receiving these three amazing awards, Habbox was stripped of its official status in early 2005 as a fansite due to an incident on HabboxForum involving several members and Callie.
 In her anger, Callie stated that Habbox would never regain Official status, sparking a rise in new rival fansites vying for the now-vacant Official spot.

 Losing Official status was a huge blow to Habbox, but a mix of brand loyalty and general disillusionment of Habbo staff at the time allowed Habbox to continue as the UK’s favourite and most popular fansite.
 Loyal users stuck with Habbox and thousands more joined – the community thrived.